ryan4yin/nix-config/secrets/README.md

 From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the private keys defined by the `age.identityPaths` argument.
 It will then symlink the secrets to the path defined by the `age.secrets.<name>.path` argument, which defaults to `/etc/secrets`.

+By this way, all your secrets are still safely encrypted in `/nix/store/`, they are decrypted only when they are finally used.

 NOTE: By default, `age.identityPaths` is set to `~/.ssh/id_ed25519` and `~/.ssh/id_rsa`, so make sure to place your decryption keys there.